-The banking sector hasn’t been short of controversy in the last few years, and they aren’t known for their world caring policies either.
+The banking sector hasn’t been short of controversy in the last few years.
+They aren’t known for their world caring policies either.

-Let’s take a look at both high street banks and app-based newcomers that offer a more sustainable current account.
+Let’s take a look at the best ethical banks that offer you a sustainable current account.

 Is your bank ethical?